Security of cryptographic hash functions: Cryptographic hash functions

-Most hash functions are built on an ad hoc basis, where the bits of the message are nicely mixed to produce the hash.
-Various bitwise operations (e.g. rotations), modular additions and compression functions are used in iterative mode to ensure high complexity and pseudo-randomness of the output.
+Most hash functions are built on an ad-hoc basis, where the bits of the message are nicely mixed to produce the hash.
+Various bitwise operations (e.g. rotations), modular additions, and compression functions are used in iterative mode to ensure high complexity and pseudo-randomness of the output.
 In this way, the security is very hard to prove and the proof is usually not done.
 Only a few years ago, one of the most popular hash functions, SHA-1, was shown to be less secure than its length suggested: collisions could be found in only 251 tests, rather than the brute-force number of 280.

 In other words, most of the hash functions in use nowadays are not provably collision-resistant.
 These hashes are not based on purely mathematical functions.
 This approach results generally in more effective hashing functions, but with the risk that a weakness of such a function will be eventually used to find collisions.
-The famous case is MD5.
+One famous case is MD5.

-Meaning of "hard to find collision" in these cases means "almost certainly beyond the reach of any adversary who must be prevented from breaking the system for as long as the security of the system is deemed important."
-The meaning of the term is therefore somewhat dependent on the application, since the effort that a malicious agent may put into the task is usually proportional to his expected gain.

 Provably secure hash functions

-In this approach, we base the security of hash function on some hard mathematical problem and we prove that finding collisions of the hash functions is as hard as breaking the underlying problem.
+In this approach, the security of a hash function is based on some hard mathematical problem, and it is proved that finding collisions of the hash function is as hard as breaking the underlying problem.
 This gives a somewhat stronger notion of security than just relying on complex mixing of bits as in the classical approach.

-A cryptographic hash function has provable security against collision attacks if finding collisions is provably polynomial-time reducible from problem P which is supposed to be unsolvable in polynomial time.
+A cryptographic hash function has provable security against collision attacks if finding collisions is provably polynomial-time reducible from a problem P which is supposed to be unsolvable in polynomial time.
 The function is then called provably secure, or just provable.

-It means that if finding collisions would be feasible in polynomial time by algorithm A, we could find and use polynomial time algorithm R (reduction algorithm) that would use algorithm A to solve problem P, which is widely supposed to be unsolvable in polynomial time.
+It means that if finding collisions would be feasible in polynomial time by algorithm A, then one could find and use polynomial time algorithm R (reduction algorithm) that would use algorithm A to solve problem P, which is widely supposed to be unsolvable in polynomial time.
 That is a contradiction.
 This means that finding collisions cannot be easier than solving P.

-However, this only indicates that finding collisions is difficult in 'some' cases, as not all instances of a computationally hard problem are typically hard.
+However, this only indicates that finding collisions is difficult in some cases, as not all instances of a computationally hard problem are typically hard.
 Indeed, very large instances of NP-hard problems are routinely solved, while only the hardest are practically impossible to solve.

-Hash functions with the proof of their security are based on mathematical functions.